cockroachdb/walkabout/README.md

   and `reflect.Value` is not used.
 * Dependency-free: the generated code and support library depend only on built-in packages.

+The `--union` and `--reachable` flags can be used to refit an entire package at once, allowing you to just specify a collection of seed types to generate an entire visitable API around.

 ## Walkthrough